 Bring Your Own Supplies: Bring your own water, snacks, bug spray, compass, whistle, SI stick (if you have one), mask.
 Orienteering Ottawa will not be supplying snacks or water on site after the event.
 There will be no water on course, so consider carrying your own water.

 Hygiene: Do not touch the SI controls when punching them.
 Remember all personal hygiene considerations about sneezing, coughing and spitting.
 Consider carrying a small container of hand sanitizer with you on course.

 Hanging Around – or Not!
 Do not hang around on site before or after your event.
 If you are waiting for family members, wait for them away from the finish area and maintain physical distancing from other people who may be around.

-Course Closure: As always, courses close at 2:00 pm.
+Course Closure: Course closure will be 8pm.
 Be back by then, no exceptions!.
-Check in at timing station whether or not you completed your course.
+Check in at the timing station whether or not you completed your course.
 This is imperative so that we know you are back safely.

 Be Appreciative: Remember to be appreciative of these opportunities to be outdoors, active and orienteering.
 Be patient with officials, volunteers, other participants as we navigate our new reality.
 Be forgiving, be kind, stay safe and say thank you to the volunteers who make orienteering of any sort possible for you.

 Remember that health and safety is of paramount importance - being competitive is not!
 Be sure that health and hygiene trump competitiveness!

 To view the latest press release from the Ontario Government regarding changes to the Ottawa COVID by-laws - see https://covid-19.ontario.ca/zones-and-restrictions